typescene/typescene.github.io/docs/guides/ui/using-jsx.md

 const p = <p>{h}</p>;
 ```

-The compiler actually translates the `<p>` element to a function call under the hood, including XML properties as a plain object, and the content(s) or the element as one or more values or nested function calls.
+The compiler actually translates the `<p>` element to a function call behind the scenes, passing XML properties as a plain object, and the content(s) or the element as one or more values or nested function calls.

 Typescene leverages JSX to allow you to write views as embedded XML inside of TypeScript or JavaScript source code.
-Note that this is not the same as including raw HTML, since JSX is only translated to a tree structure of UI components, not rendered output.
+Note that this is not the same as including raw HTML, since JSX is only translated to a tree structure of UI components, not to rendered output.

 ### Requirements {#requirements}